rnd22/rnd22/README.md

 📫 How to reach me: **rachel.deahl@stonybrook.edu**
 ⚡ Fun fact: I hiked the Grand Canyon on a sprained ankle!

-📰 I'm interested in science communication and serve as the **Media Director** for [SBU Graduate Arts & Sciences Magazine](https://www.sbugradmag.com/home)
+📰 I'm interested in science communication and serve as the **Vice President** for [SBU Graduate Arts & Sciences Magazine](https://www.sbugradmag.com/home)